avian732/hello-world/README.md

 # hello-world
 tutorial
-I like to be outside
+I like to be outside, when it is nice out